 6. Classic Syrup

-The classic syrup from Starbucks adds no flavor to your drink so it’s a great choice when you want to taste straight sweetened coffee or tea.
+The classic syrup from Starbucks adds no flavor to your drink so it’s a great choice when you want to taste straight-sweetened coffee or tea without adding flavors.

 Classic is great in black coffee and black tea.
 You can pair classic with any syrup as it only adds sweetness without altering the flavor of the drink.